SEARCH UNIVERSITY LIBRARIES WEBSITE

 Scope and Content: The collection includes manuscripts of individual poems, Snyder's poetry collection Myths & Texts and Peter Easy's work about Snyder's poetry.
 Mainly, it consists of Snyder's correspondence with Will Petersen and with Arthur & Kit Knight.
 In his letters to Petersen he discusses general matters, life in Japan, writing and publishing plans, reading tours, etc. His letters to Arthur & Kit Knight discuss Snyder's contributions to several publications and permissions to include his works in forthcoming publications.

 Acquisition Information: Most of the material in this collection was purchased from Jim Lowell's Asphodel Bookshop.
-The Department began purchasing Gary Snyder's manuscript material in the early 1970s.
+The Department began purchasing some of Gary Snyder's manuscript material in the early 1970s.

 Folder -- Contents